CLAT FAQs 2026 - Common Law Admission Test Frequently asked questions

 Question - What is the CLAT invite list?

-Answer: There is no such minimum cut off score/sectional cut off score to qualify CLAT.
+Answer: There is no such minimum cut-off score/sectional cut-off score to qualify CLAT.
 However, admissions to NLUs will be offered based on candidates’ performance in the law entrance examination, in the order of merit.

 Question: What is the CLAT counselling fee?

 Answer: Candidates will have to deposit a counselling fee of Rs.
 30,000 (Rs 20,000 for reserved category candidates).
-The counselling fee is not a separate fee but will be adjusted in the admission fees at the time of admission in the allotted NLU.
+The counselling fee is not separate but will be adjusted in the admission fees at the time of admission in the allotted NLU.

 Question: Does CLAT have interview?